krawaller/krawaller.github.io/_source/files/posts/algebraexplorer.md

 			movetodenom: "The other power we move into the denominator, which makes the exponent become 1 and disappear."
 			andcollapsefracto1: "Now we have a fraction with identical numerator and denominator, which we can collapse to 1!"
 ```

+Note how the `steps` keys correspond to the strings used in the `zeroExpPowerToOne` source.

 Initially I was worried about keeping such large objects in memory - the one defined in this file, containing all operation descriptions and substep explanations, is over half a megabyte!
 But as it turned out, this proved to work rather smoothly even on lower end devices.

 ###Regular expressions ftw